 9. Crawl Low Under Smoke

-During a fire, smoke and poisonous gases rise with the heat.
-The air is cleaner near the floor.
+During a fire, smoke and poisonous gasses rise with the heat.
+So, the air is cleaner near the floor.
 If you encounter smoke while you are escaping from a fire, use an alternative escape route.
-If you must escape through smoke, crawl on your hands and knees, keeping your head 12 to 24 inches (30 to 60 centimeters) above the floor.
+However, if you must escape through smoke, crawl on your hands and knees, keeping your head 12 to 24 inches (30 to 60 centimeters) above the floor.